15 Sample Letters to Appeal a Parking Ticket

 Furthermore, on the date and time the ticket was allegedly issued, my vehicle was parked at my place of work, not in the location noted on the citation.
 I have included an affidavit from my employer confirming that my car was in the office parking lot at the time in question.

-See also 10 Sample Letters of Appeal over No Authorization
+See also 15 Sample Letters of Appeal to Waive Penalty

 It appears that the officer may have noted down the wrong license plate or vehicle description.
 I request that you please investigate this matter and dismiss the erroneous ticket.